Last updated on 2026-05-22

 Program overview

-The Registered Nursing Bridging Program for Internationally Educated Nurses at Saskatchewan Polytechnic is designed for internationally-educated nurses aiming to practice in Saskatchewan.
-This program equips students with the necessary knowledge and skills to meet the competencies set by the College of Registered Nurses of Saskatchewan (CRNS).
-It offers a comprehensive understanding of the Canadian healthcare system, including health assessment, medical technology, and cultural competency.
-The program is delivered in a hybrid format, combining online learning with on-site labs and clinical experiences, ensuring that students are well-prepared for the National Council Licensure Examination (NCLEX) and their future nursing careers in Canada.
+The Registered Nursing Bridging Program for Internationally Educated Nurses at Saskatchewan Polytechnic is designed for internationally-educated nurses who wish to practice nursing in Saskatchewan.
+This program helps students update their credentials to meet the competencies set by the College of Registered Nurses of Saskatchewan (CRNS).
+It provides the essential knowledge and skills required to work as a registered nurse (RN) in Canada.
+The program is highly regarded across the country and offers a flexible online learning environment, allowing students to study at their own pace while receiving support from faculty.

 Program structure

-- On-site labs and group clinicals are conducted in Regina.
+- On-site labs and clinicals conducted in Regina.

-- Preceptored clinical experiences can be completed anywhere in Saskatchewan, accommodating student preferences.
+- Preceptored clinical experiences that can be completed anywhere in Saskatchewan, accommodating student preferences.

-- Students have a maximum of two years to complete the program.
+Students have a maximum of two years to complete the program, ensuring ample time to gain the necessary competencies and prepare for the National Council Licensure Examination (NCLEX).

 Featured Experiences

-The Registered Nursing Bridging Program offers several unique experiences that enhance the learning process:
+The Registered Nursing Bridging Program offers several unique features that enhance the learning experience:

-- Supervised clinical practice education to ensure students are well-prepared for real-world nursing scenarios.
+- Supervised clinical practice education to ensure students are well-prepared for real-world nursing.

 - Assessment of clinical skills in comparison to Canadian techniques and equipment.